EFS-OpenSource/Thetis/docs/source/quickstart.rst

 Expected Data Format for Object Detection
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-After loading the ground-truth information and running inference using an AI model (see example above), it is required to bring the predictions and annotations in the right format.
-In object detection evaluation mode, Thetis expects a Python dictionary for the predictions and annotations, where the keys represent the image identifiers (e.g., image name) and the values represent the individual (predicted or ground-truth) objects within a single frame.
+After loading the ground truth information and running inference using an AI model (see example above), it is required to bring the predictions and annotations in the right format.
+In object detection evaluation mode, Thetis expects a Python dictionary for the predictions and annotations, where the keys represent the image identifiers (e.g., image name) and the values represent the individual (predicted or ground truth) objects within a single frame.

 .. code-block:: python

    import pandas as pd

    # Thetis expects a dictionary with image name as key and a pd.DataFrame with predicted information as value.
-   # A similar format is also expected for the ground-truth annotations with extra sensitive attributes
+   # A similar format is also expected for the ground truth annotations with extra sensitive attributes
    # used for fairness evaluation.
 The field "__meta__" is always required with meta information for each frame.
    annotations = {"__meta__": pd.DataFrame(columns=["width", "height"])}
    predictions = {}